Should Your Company Troll Its Competitors on Social Media?

 - Use Place pins:

 Place pins let you plot pins on specific locations on a map.
-As most of the people use Pinterest from mobile, you should definitely use Place pins to promote your local business.
+As most of people use Pinterest from mobile, you should definitely use Place pins to promote your local business.
 Clicking on the Place pin will show a customer the exact location, phone number and web address of your business.

 - Create rich pins for your products: